-Terri is an Associate Professor in Management, as well as the Founder and Director of consulting firm Mischief (in the UK and Australia), and the founder of ForFakeSake.org.
+Terri is an Associate Professor in Management, as well as the Founder and Director of consulting firm Mischief (operating in both the UK and Australia), and the founder of ForFakeSake.org.

 With a diverse international career in the education sector, Terri has held leadership roles at Anglia Ruskin University (across Cambridge, London, Chelmsford, and Peterborough) and the University of Nottingham.
 Before moving into academia, she gained extensive experience in the private sector, holding leadership positions in human resources, strategy, and business management.

 Terri has a deep academic interest in the impostor phenomenon and is considered a leading voice in this field, especially concerning inclusion practices and global workforce issues.
-She has worked with globally well-known organisations like the NHS, CBRE, BAE Systems, Ocado, Totaljobs, and Cambridge University to deliver professional development programs addressing these topics.
+She has worked with globally recognised organisations such as the NHS, CBRE, BAE Systems, Ocado, Totaljobs, and Cambridge University to deliver professional development programs addressing these topics.
+Notably, she has successfully delivered workshops on the Impostor Phenomenon for coaches supporting women, senior leaders, and professionals within the UK National Health Service (NHS), strengthening capability to address confidence, credibility, and inclusion in high-stakes environments.

 What people have said about Terri -